-As the third most prevalent illness in the world, migraines are present in 25 percent of American households.
+Migraines are the second leading cause of disability in the world, and the first for females.
 Migraines can make anyone miserable, and anyone that suffers from them has no doubt quickly tried to discover what is causing them in hopes of alleviating the pain.
 There are many triggers for migraines, from flashing lights to loud noises.
-One of the most common causes of migraines are bad eyesight.
+One of the most common causes of migraines is bad eyesight.
 Straining to see near or far can trigger the dreaded brain pain.
 If you are having trouble pinpointing what is causing your migraines, take into consideration your eyesight and your vision habits.

 When people have bad eyesight, they often squint or hold items too close or too far away from their eyes.
 Over time, this can have a negative impact on your vision as it weakens the muscles and nerves.
 People don’t always realize how much their vision has changed over time.
 You may have had perfect vision as a child and young adult, but now you have trouble seeing.
 It’s normal for our vision to get worse as we age.

 Reading or using a computer in bad lighting can also cause eyestrain.
 Other eye issues that may trigger a migraine are glaucoma or papilloedema (which is the swelling of the optic nerve).

 Regardless of how you strain your eyes, eyestrain may be what is causing your migraines.
-Some easy ways to eliminate eyestrain as the trigger for your migraine is to address the causes of that the straining in the first place.
+Some easy ways to eliminate eyestrain as the trigger for your migraine are to address the causes of the straining in the first place.